Rules and Procedures

 Prizes may be subject to US income tax laws.

-If any unexpected situations arise in the execution of these guidelines, the Jury Chairman, the Chair of the Board of Directors, and the CIPC President and CEO will resolve such situations.
+If any unexpected situations arise in the execution of these guidelines, the Jury Chairman, the Chair of the Board of Directors, and the CIPC Executive Director will resolve such situations.